Support Centre

 Scope of DORA

-The main addressees to the requirements of DORA will be so-called financial entities.
-These are credit institutions, payment institutions, e-money institutions, investment firms, crypto-asset service providers, issuers of crypto-assets, issuers of asset-referenced tokens and of significant asset-referenced tokens, central securities depositories, central counterparties, trading venues, trade repositories, managers of alternative investment funds, management companies, data reporting service providers, insurance and reinsurance undertakings, insurance intermediaries, reinsurance and ancillary insurance intermediaries, institutions for occupational retirement pensions, credit rating agencies, statutory auditors and audit firms, administrators of critical benchmarks, crowdfunding service providers, as well as securitisation repositories.
+The main addressees to the requirements of DORA will be so-called financial entities and other service providers in the financial sector.
+These are credit institutions, payment institutions, account information service providers, e-money institutions, investment firms, crypto-asset service providers, central securities depositories, central counterparties, trading venues, trade repositories, managers of alternative investment funds, management companies, data reporting service providers, insurance and reinsurance undertakings, insurance intermediaries, reinsurance intermediaries, and ancillary insurance intermediaries, institutions for occupational retirement provision, credit rating agencies, administrators of critical benchmarks, crowdfunding service providers, and securitization repositories.

 ICT risk management

-Financial entities will be required to have in place internal well-documented ICT risk management frameworks, which enables them to address ICT risks quickly, efficiently, and comprehensively, and to ensure a high level of digital operational resilience that matches their business needs, size, and complexity.
-As part of this ICT risk management framework, financial entities will have to identify, classify, and adequately document all ICT-related business functions, the information assets supporting these functions, and the ICT system configurations and interconnections with internal and external ICT systems.
-In addition, financial entities will be obliged to review as needed, and at least yearly, the adequacy of the classification of the information assets and of any relevant documentation.
+Financial entities will be required to have in place a well-documented internal governance and control framework that ensures effective and prudent management of ICT risk efficiently and comprehensively, as well as ensures a high level of digital operational resilience that matches their business needs, size, and complexity.
+As part of this ICT risk management framework, financial entities will have to identify, classify, and adequately document all ICT-supported business functions, roles, and responsibilities, the information assets and ICT assets supporting those functions, and their roles and dependencies in relation to ICT risk.
+In addition, financial entities will be obliged to review as needed, and at least yearly, the adequacy of this classification of the information assets and of any relevant documentation.

-Another requirement that is introduced in the proposal by the Commission is the financial entities other than microenterprises, to perform a risk assessment upon each major change in the network and information system infrastructure, in the processes, or procedures, affecting their functions, supporting processes, or information assets.
-This requirement most probably will intertwine in certain cases with the requirements to carry out Data Protection Impact Assessments ('DPIAs') under Article 35 of the GDPR.
-Although not every major change in the network and information system infrastructure, the processes, or procedures, affecting their functions, supporting processes, or information assets would result in the necessity to carry out a DPIA, the risk assessment under DORA could serve as an initial assessment on whether a DPIA under the GDPR is necessary, since such a risk assessment includes an assessment of the risks related to the protection and security of personal data as far as the latter is processed in the respective networks, systems, processes, or information assets.
+Another requirement introduced in DORA is that financial entities, other than microenterprises, perform a risk assessment upon each major change in the network and information system infrastructure, processes, or procedures affecting their ICT-supported business functions, information assets, or ICT assets.
+This requirement will most probably intertwine in certain cases with the requirements to carry out Data Protection Impact Assessments (DPIAs) under Article 35 of the GDPR.
+Although not every such major change would result in the necessity to carry out a DPIA, the risk assessment under DORA could serve as an initial assessment of whether a DPIA under the GDPR is necessary since such a risk assessment includes an assessment of the risks related to the protection and security of personal data as far as the latter is processed in the respective networks, systems, processes, or information assets.
 However, these assessments will have a different scope and content.

 Security measures

-While the GDPR adopts a risk-based approach without specifying the required technical and organisational measures as minimal standards to ensure a level of security of the processed personal data, DORA introduces specific requirements regarding the security measures that financial entities should implement.
-In this respect, in the future, the requirements under DORA could be considered not only mandatory for the financial entities in the context of ensuring network security and digital operational resilience, but also as an indication what should be considered as adequate technical and organisational measures to ensure the security of the personal data in the financial sector.
+While the GDPR adopts a risk-based approach without specifying the required technical and organizational measures as minimal standards to ensure a level of security of the processed personal data, DORA introduces specific requirements regarding the security measures that financial entities should implement.
+In this respect, in the future, the requirements under DORA could be considered not only mandatory for financial entities in the context of ensuring network security and digital operational resilience but also the lack of these security measures may be interpreted as a lack of adequate technical and organizational measures to ensure the security of the personal data.

-A specific challenge for the financial entities will be the interplay between the requirements of the GDPR and DORA for establishing and documenting respective policies and procedures, which, under DORA, should ensure the resilience, continuity, and availability of ICT systems, and maintaining high standards of security, confidentiality, and integrity of data, whether at rest, in use, or in transit.
-Considering the accountability principle, the provision of Article 24(2) of the GDPR and the practical aspects of implementing security measures most financial entities as data controllers already have in place certain documented security policies.
-With DORA's adoption, these policies will most probably need to be supplemented and updated.
-A specific practical challenge would be also to determine whether to develop and maintain joint policies that comply with both with GDPR and DORA requirements, or to maintain separate policies for compliance with the respective regulation.
+A specific challenge for the financial entities will be the interplay between the requirements of the GDPR and DORA for establishing and documenting respective policies and procedures, which, under DORA, should ensure the resilience, continuity, and availability of ICT systems, and maintain high standards of security, confidentiality, and integrity of data, whether at rest, in use, or in transit.
+Considering the accountability principle, the provision of Article 24(2) of the GDPR, and the practical aspects of implementing security measures, most financial entities, as data controllers, already have certain documented security policies in place.
+With DORA's adoption, these policies need to be supplemented and updated or at least be reassessed in terms of their comprehensiveness.
+A specific practical challenge would also be to determine whether to develop and maintain joint policies that comply with both the GDPR and DORA requirements or to maintain separate policies for compliance with the respective regulations.

 Management, classification, and reporting of ICT-related incidents

-The proposal introduces the term 'ICT-related incident', which means an unforeseen identified occurrence in the network and information systems, whether resulting from malicious activity or not, which compromises the security of network and information systems, of the information that such systems process, store, or transmit, or has adverse effects on the availability, confidentiality, continuity, or authenticity of financial services provided by the financial entity.
-In certain cases, such an incident may also constitute a personal data breach within the meaning of the GDPR if it leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored, or otherwise processed.
-This means that in certain cases a financial entity will have to comply with both the requirements related to an ICT-related incident and to a personal data breach, which, though having certain similarities, are different.
+DORA introduces the term 'ICT-related incident,' which means a single event or a series of linked events unplanned by the financial entity that compromises the security of the network and information systems and has an adverse impact on the availability, authenticity, integrity, or confidentiality of data, or on the services provided by the financial entity.
+In a substantial number of cases, such an incident may also constitute a personal data breach within the meaning of the GDPR as far as it results in the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored, or otherwise processed.
+This means that in certain cases, a financial entity will have to comply with both the requirements related to an ICT-related incident under DORA and to a personal data breach, which, though having certain similarities, are different.

 The main requirements regarding ICT-related incidents include:

-• detection mechanisms, which require having in place mechanisms to promptly detect anomalous activities, including ICT network performance issues and ICT-related incidents, and identifying all potential material single points of failure, whilst also enabling multiple layers of control, defining alert thresholds and criteria to trigger ICT-related incident detection and response processes, and putting in place automatic alert mechanisms for relevant staff in charge of ICT-related incident response;
+• detection mechanisms, which require having in place mechanisms to promptly detect anomalous activities, including ICT network performance issues and ICT-related incidents, and identify potential material single points of failure, whilst also enabling multiple layers of control, define alert thresholds and criteria to trigger and initiate ICT-related incident response processes, incl. automatic alert mechanisms for relevant staff in charge of ICT-related incident response;

 • documenting and classifying the ICT-related incidents; and

-• reporting of major ICT-related incidents where a major ICT-related incident means an ICT-related incident with a potentially high adverse impact on the network and information systems that support critical functions of the financial entity.
+• reporting of major ICT-related incidents where a major ICT-related incident means an ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity.

 The requirements of establishing detection mechanisms, though directed toward ICT-related incidents, will facilitate the financial entities in detecting personal data protection breaches and, thus, their compliance with the GDPR.
 However, in cases where an ICT-related incident also constitutes a personal data breach, this may lead to the necessity of double documentation since the requirements of the two regulations are directed toward different aspects of such an incident.